Search for Important Questions

 2. Briefly explain the biophysics of vision, hearing, sense of balance, and rotation.

-3. Write short notes on ATP.
+3. Write short notes on pH.

 1. Explain the physics of the following: (a) Biophysics of water (b) Ultrafiltration